 A few months ago, I had some damage caused by a family of raccoons that had got into my house.
 I had to get them removed with the help of a local animal removal company.
 Unfortunately, before they had a chance to remove them, they had caused extensive damage to the insulation in my roof.

 I have since started animal proofing my house.
-Although I live in an area where there are a lot of animals, these techniques and products can be used to protect any home.
+Although I live in an area where there are many animals, these techniques and products can be used to protect any home.

-- Binoculars – These can help you to see parts of your property such as the roof, vents, and siding without using a ladder.
+- Binoculars can help you see parts of your property, such as the roof, vents, and siding, without using a ladder.

 - Flashlight – Helps you see in the dark, helpful for when up in the loft.
 Most smartphones have a flashlight on them.